-When you configure the resolver using TCPIP\$CONFIG.COM (as described in the VSI TCP/IP Services for OpenVMS Installation and Configuration, the template file TCPIP \$ETC:RESOLV_CONF.TEMPLATE is created.
+When you configure the resolver using TCPIP\$CONFIG.COM (as described in the VSI TCP/IP Services for OpenVMS Installation and Configuration, the template file TCPIP\$ETC:RESOLV_CONF.TEMPLATE is created.
 To configure the BIND resolver, rename this file to TCPIP\$ETC:RESOLV.CONF.

-The RESOLV.CONF file supersedes any configuration settings you implement with the TCP/IP management command interface (described in Section 6.9.1.
+The RESOLV.CONF file supersedes any configuration settings you implement with the TCP/IP management command interface (described in Section 6.9.1, "Changing the Default Configuration Using the TCP/IP Management Command Interface".
 The two configuration methods cannot be used in combination with one another.